avivatedgi/echo-swagger/README.md

 // A description can also be multi-line.
 // This route update the user by it's id.
 // @operationId update-user-by-id
-// @tags Users
-type UpdateUserById struct {
+// @tags "First Tag" SecondTag type UpdateUserById struct {
-    // @description The body description
     Body struct {
-        // @description The username description, will be also required because of
-        // the go-playground/validator validate required tag.
+        // will be required because of the go-playground/validator validate required tag.
         Username string `json:"username" validate:"required"`
     }

     Header struct {
+        // will embed the `CommonHeader` fields
         CommonHeader
     }

     Path struct {
-        // @description The id path param, required by default.
         Id string `binder:"id"`
     }

     Query struct {
-        // @description The age of the user
-        // @required
         Age int `binder:"age"`
     }